52 Things That Can Make Your Home Look More Expensive

 Throw a backsplash on it

 A DIY backsplash is great for jazzing up a kitchen, bathroom, or laundry room without breaking the bank.
-This Majestic Ocean Mini Brick backsplash costs less than $10 for a square foot of crystallized glass, which come with mesh backing for an easy installation.
-If tiling a backsplash is too intimidating, consider creating an accent wall with a bright color paint.
+This mosaic floor and wall tile backsplash comes with mesh backing for an easy installation.
+If tiling a backsplash is too intimidating, consider creating an accent wall with bright colored paint.

 Give the illusion of higher ceilings